mobilecoinofficial/forest/README.md

 you also need to register an account -- you can use https://github.com/forestcontact/go_ham/blob/main/register.py or https://github.com/forestcontact/message-in-a-bottle as a starting point. you can also grab one from the DB if you have access to secrets.

-you can use `python3.9 -m forest.datastore upload --number` or `python3.9 -m forest.datastore sync --number` to mess with the DB. your secrets file should be named {prod,staging,dev}_secrets.
+you can use `forest/datastore.py upload --number` or `forest/datastore.py sync --number` to mess with the DB. your secrets file should be named {prod,staging,dev}_secrets.

-you can use `ENV=prod python3.9 -m forest.datastore` to select said file accordingly. <- deprecated?
-"ENV=x" alone in the pipenv seems to do the right thing.
+you can use `forest/datastore.py` to select said file accordingly.
+Use `ENV=prod forest..` to use prod_secrets, etc.

 ## Running Forestbot Locally

 You'll need your signal-cli symlinked to the forest-draft directory. `ln -s ~/signal-cli/build/install/signal-cli/bin/signal-cli .`

-If you have secrets, `python3.9 -m forest.datastore list_accounts` should show your available accounts.
+If you have secrets, `forest/datastore.py list_accounts` should show your available accounts.
 Then you can start it with an available number: `python3.9 contactbot.py +5555555555`

 If you have credentials locally and do not wish to have the datatore updated, the `core` forestbot can be launched with this command.

 > sh -c 'DEBUG=true LOGFILES= BOT_NUMBER=+12406171474 NO_MEMFS=true NO_DOWNLOAD=true $(which python3) -m forest.core'

 ## Running in Docker Locally